-The best way to visually display simple messages is: Simply.
+The best way to display simple messages, is simply.

-In a Washington Post article on how Metro is trying to get its train drivers to stop at red lights.
+In Sunday’s Washington Post is an article on how Metro is trying to get its train drivers to stop at red lights.
 Through inattention, rote and sometimes tiredness, Metro drivers sometimes drive through red alerts.
 The mistake can be disastrous.

 I doubt the people at Metro are bad people or don’t care about making good learning aids.
 However, they should probably talk to one designer and let that designer build one good sign.